isabella232/advertising-cloud.en/help/channel4.md

 ![Screen Shot 2019-06-27 at 11.07.56 AM](assets/screen-shot-2019-06-27-at-11.07.56-am-300x125.png)

-* Upload a video and under the Basic section&nbsp;input the "Clock Number"
+* Upload a video and under the Basic section input the "Clock Number"

     * Clock numbers are required for this process and must be in the correct format: